-Approximately 15% of the world's population suffers from some kind of restriction or violation.
-Apps for special education play an increasingly important role the our daily life of special education students and special education teachers.
+In 2023 approximately 16% of the world's population suffers from some kind of restriction or violation.
+Best apps for special education play an increasingly important role in the daily lives of students with special needs and special educators.
 You should think that about one in seven of your users may not have the same level of access as other users of the app.

 A common misconception is that accessibility is an optional feature when developing mobile apps.
 The Android and iOS platforms offer accessibility tools to developers to help them implement interfaces that work for all users (including those with disabilities or impairments).
 Obviously, it's not just people with disabilities who benefit from good UI and UX: voice assistants like Siri and Alexa have become very common, and tactile feedback (like vibration) is part of Google's Material Design guidelines.
-Some may want to use the app while driving or doing laundry without touching a mobile device.
+Some may want to use, for example, a communication app while driving or doing laundry without touching a mobile device.

 In addition to moral considerations, you can expand your user base by making it more inclusive.
 From a business perspective, it makes sense to try to reach 15% of additional users.
 Last but not least, governments are beginning to implement laws and regulations that require equal access for all users.
 More on this later.

 I talked about the importance of accessibility, but what exactly does it mean?
-In simple terms, accessibility describes a way of developing educational products that are fully accessible to users with disabilities special needs students.
-These violations and restrictions can take many different forms, so I will describe those that are most relevant to EdTech mobile applications.
+In simple terms, accessibility describes a way of developing educational products that are fully accessible to users with disabilities, and students with special needs.
+These violations and restrictions can take many forms, so I will describe those that are most relevant to Edtech mobile applications.